petershin/liferay-learn/docs/dxp/latest/en/liferay-development/importing-exporting-data.md

 ## Site Initializer Client Extensions

-[Site initializers](../site-building/developer-guide/site-initializers.md) are a unique type of batch client extensions you can deploy to quickly start up a pre-built site.
+A [Site Initializer](../site-building/developer-guide/site-initializers.md) is a type of batch client extension you can deploy to create a pre-built site quickly.
 Deploying the client extension creates the new site along with any configurations or content provided with it.

-Specify the site initializer client extension in your `client-extension.yaml` file:
+Specify the Site Initializer client extension in your `client-extension.yaml` file:

 ```yaml
 type: siteInitializer